Aakash Repeater Courses

 broad palm

-According to studies, with advancing maternal age, the chances of Down’s syndrome increases in the child.
+According to studies, with advancing maternal age, the chances of Down’s syndrome increase in the child.
 This is because cells get older with the age of the mother and the ova are present since birth in females.
 Various physio-chemical exposures also lead to increased chances.

 Question:4